"Everyone should have the same opportunity, and in many areas that's not the case because programs are built around the elite."

 For our goalies (from Hockey 2 - Midget), our all-inclusive registration fee includes twenty specialized Goalie Development sessions per season (in addition to team practices).

 For most of our skaters (from Hockey 2 - Midget), our all-inclusive registration fee includes twenty Skills Development sessions per season (in addition to team practices).
-For our Bantam "C" and Midget "C" players, we have responded to their specific objectives and we have adjusted our program: Skills Development sessions replace team practices on alternate weeks.
+For our Bantam "C" and Midget "C" players, we have responded to their specific objectives and we have adjusted our program.

 RMHA Development Coaches provide creative drill progressions that are specifically designed to develop our players' technical skills, individual tactics and understanding of concepts.
 Infused with High Speed, Repetition, and High Energy, these drills are all designed to be both challenging, and fun.
 During some of these sessions, participants may be divided into groups and train at specific stations on the ice.
 Each station will include a multi-tasking drills and progression (for example puck protection and individual battles, puck support, timing, etc.).
 All multi-tasking drills will have a core focus on skating, puckhandling, passing, and shooting.